dm3-org/dm3-spec/docs/specification/message-transport/mtp-transport.md

 * **Massage Hash:** the Hash (SHA-256) of the entire message.
 * **Incoming Timestamp:** The unix time when the delivery service received the message.
+* **Delivery Information:** This is a copy of the delivery information provided in the envelope.
+As this info in the envelope is encrypted for the delivery service, it MUST be added from the delivery service to the postmark.
+The receiver can use this information to check, if the sender of the message referenced in the [Message Metadata](#message-metadata-structure)) is the same as referenced in the envelope.
 * **Signature:** the signature of the postmark from the delivery service.
 This is needed to validate the postmark information.

 **DEFINITION:** Postmark